JamesPrescott/rubroxy/README.md

 proxy.start_server
 ```

-To filter responses and edit if needed, do the following:
+To filter responses and edit if needed, do something like the following:

 ```
 proxy = Proxy.new('localhost', 8080, 0)